AdaCore/gnatstudio/docs/users_guide/environment.rst

 *The GPS main window is not displayed*

-  If, when launching GPS, nothing happens, try to rename the :file:`.gps` directory (see :ref:`Files`) to start from a fresh set up.
+  If, when launching GPS, nothing happens, try to rename the :file:`.gnatstudio` directory (see :ref:`Files`) to start from a fresh set up.

 *My project have several files with the same name.
 How can I import it in GPS?*